electricimp/imp-central-impt/README.md

 - [Project Manipulation Commands](./CommandsManual.md#project-manipulation-commands) - `impt project <command_name> [<options>]`
 - [Test Commands](./CommandsManual.md#test-commands) - `impt test <command_name> [<options>]`

+For similar operations in different command groups the impt tool uses similar command names, like `create`, `update`, `delete`, `list`, `info`.

 The most of commands have optional arguments called options - `<options>`.
 Options may be written in any order.
 As a general rule, the same option should not be specified many times in the same command, but exceptions exist.
 Some options require values, some not.
 If option value has spaces it must be put into double quotes - `“option value with spaces”`.
-Many options have one letter [aliases](./CommandsManual.md#list-of-aliases).
+Many options have one letter [alias](./CommandsManual.md#list-of-aliases).
 The options and aliases are detailed in the [Commands Description](./CommandsManual.md#commands-description).

 **Examples** - the syntax and commands with options:
 `impt product create --name TestProduct --descr "My test product"`